Research

 Joint with Joonkyo Hong

-This study examines whether exporting enhances efficiency, with gains favoring specific production inputs.
-We propose a production function model within a dynamic exporting and investment framework, capturing factor-biased technical changes.
-Using Kalman filtering to isolate Hicks-neutral productivity from measurement error and applying propensity score matching to address endogeneity from self-selection into exporting, we analyze Colombia’s manufacturing sectors from 1981 to 1991.
-Results show that past exporting raises Hicks-neutral productivity by 8% and unskilled labor-augmenting efficiency by 4%, while reducing skilled labor-augmenting productivity by 3%.
-Additionally, new exporters achieve a 20% increase in Hicks-neutral and unskilled labor-augmenting productivity within four years.
+This study examines whether exporting enhances efficiency and favors specific inputs.
+We develop a production function model within a dynamic exporting and investment framework, capturing factor-biased technical changes.
+Using Kalman filtering to address measurement error and propensity score matching to control for self-selection into exporting, we analyze Colombia’s manufacturing sectors from 1981 to 1991.
+New exporters achieve a 4% annual increase in labor-augmenting and unskilled labor relative productivity, with no change in Hicks-neutral productivity.
+Unskilled labor-augmenting productivity grows by 8% annually, aligning with machinery asset expansion, while TFP rises by 3% per year.

 Conference Presentations: